-- If current trends continue, the number of deaths in the Americas is projected to almost double by 2030.
+- If current trends continue, the number of deaths in the Americas is projected to increase 45% by 2030.

 - Screening women for cervical pre-cancer, followed by treatment, is a cost-effective intervention to prevent cervical cancer.

 - Approximately 70% of cancer cases could be avoided through HPV (Human Papilloma Virus) vaccination of adolescent girls.

 Last Updated on Wednesday, 29 January 2014 13:33